howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 It's as simple as that!
 You now have `/node_modules/@prisma/client` which can be imported and used in your code.

 Let's write your first query with Prisma Client and break everything down.
+You'll do that in a separate file to not mess with your current GraphQL server implementation.

 <Instruction>